 “When you talk about why the box game has had kind of a bad rap in the US, one of the main reasons is because the game had never been officiated correctly,” said USBOXLA Co-Founder and University of Denver Associate Head Coach Matt Brown.
 “You can start a league, you can put players on a team, you can have small goals, you can pad goalies up, but when that ball is loose, if you don’t have officials that can officiate correctly, then it’s going to turn into mayhem.
 It’s going to be an absolute nightmare.

 “We’ve spent a lot of time on referee training, and that’s really important if this game is going to succeed in the US like we all hope and know it can.”

 How to Become an Official

 In order to become a referee, you’ll need to find USBOXLA sanctioned game play near you.
 Find a club in your area at usboxla.com/clubs and contact them to find out if they need new officials.
 Most clubs that offer league or tournament play are always interested in adding additional officials.

 Step 2: Train

-Your club director will provide you with online training tools through the USBOXLA Backstage Pass and access to the USBOXLA Rule & Situational Book.
+Your club director will provide you with online training tools through the USBOXLA Backstage PASS Referee Certification Portal and access to the USBOXLA Rule & Situational Book.
 Once you complete these online courses, you’ll be fully certified.

 Step 3: Officiate